Programmer-Shivansh/AVS-SDK/README.md

 ## 📚 Documentation

-For detailed documentation and implementation guides, please visit our [GitBook Documentation](https://shivanshs-organization-2.gitbook.io/avs-sdk).
+For detailed documentation and implementation guides, please visit my [GitBook Documentation](https://shivanshs-organization-2.gitbook.io/avs-sdk).

 ## 🚀 Overview

-AVS-SDK (Actively Validated Services) is a comprehensive framework for building and managing decentralized services with built-in validation mechanisms.
+AVS-SDK is a comprehensive framework for building and managing decentralized services with built-in validation mechanisms.
 It provides a robust set of tools and utilities for developing secure, scalable, and efficient blockchain applications.

 ## 🏗 Technical Architecture